Seirdy/seirdy.one/content/posts/website-best-practices.md

 Different screens and display-calibrations render color differently; what may look like a light-gray on a cheap monitor could look nearly black on a high-end OLED screen.
 Try to test on both high- and low-end displays, especially when designing a dark color scheme.

 Color schemes should also look good to users who apply gamma adjustments.
-Most operating systems and desktop environments bundle a feature to lower the screen color temperature at night, while some individuals may select a higher one in the morning.
+Most operating systems and desktop environments bundle a feature to reduce the screen color temperature at night, while some individuals may select a higher one in the morning.

 In defense of link under&shy;lines {#in-defense-of-link-underlines}
 ----------------------------------